 Gay-Popular Hotels In Phoenix

-W Scottsdale ☆☆☆☆ -- One of the most gay-popular hotel chains in the world, and this location is no exception.
+- W Scottsdale ☆☆☆☆ – One of the most gay-popular hotel chains in the world, and this W Hotel location is no exception.
 Expect stylish, modern hotel rooms and suites, distinctive dining, a gag-worthy pool with cabanas and daybeds, and a sickening downtown location in Scottsdale.
 The gay scene of Pheonix is a short drive away, but you might never leave thanks to the two different lounge bars here that host various DJs and live music.

-Hilton Garden Inn Phoenix Midtown ☆☆☆ -- The closest hotel to the gay bars and clubs in Melrose, though still a 20-minute walk.
-Located off I-17 and Highway 51, they provide simple room and a free local shuttle to get your round.
+- Hilton Garden Inn Phoenix Midtown ☆☆☆ – The closest hotel to the gay bars and clubs in Melrose, though still a 20-minute walk.
+Located off I-17 and Highway 51, they provide simple rooms and a free local shuttle to get your round.
 There is also a restaurant serving cooked-to-order breakfast and dinner, a fitness center, an outdoor pool, and heated whirlpool.
 In addition, you will find complimentary lightning-fast fiber-optic Internet access, should you be tempted to spend the night in watching gay TV shows.
 There is no judgment here!

 Gay Bars and Gay Clubs in Phoenix Arizona